digital-asset/daml/docs/source/ops/connect/content.rst

 Log aggregation on Kubernetes
 =============================

-If configured so, every daml service can output it's logs in JSON format.
+If configured so, every daml service can output its logs in JSON format.
 This makes it easy to analyze these with search engines like `ElasticSearch <https://www.elastic.co/elasticsearch/>`_ in combination with `Kibana <https://www.elastic.co/kibana/>`_.

 To collect all logs for analyzing them e.g. in your `ElasticSearch` instance, one easy way to achieve this is using `Filebeat <https://www.elastic.co/beats/filebeat>`_.